jirilebl/ca/README.md

 One Complex Variable (FIXME: better title needed)
 -------------------------------------------------

+**Note:** This is not finished.
+It is still being written, these are early days.

 One-semester graduate level mathematics textbook on basic complex analysis in one variable.
 A free online textbook based on class notes for the graduate course at Oklahoma State University.